maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 ### Units Inputs ###

 * Accept spaces in inputs as implied multiplication?
 * Convestion from Celsius to Kelvin?
+What units to choose for degrees Celsius which don't conflict with Coulomb?
 * Support for United States customary units?
 * (done) An answer test which does not check for equivalence with equivalent units.